lyrasis/ORCID-Data-Visualization/tableau-visualization/customizing-dashboard.md

 # Customizing your own Tableau dashboard
 Take the steps below to build your own Tableau dashboard.
 For questions about Tableau, check out the [Tableau Community Forums](https://community.tableau.com/s/topic/0TO4T000000QF9sWAG/tableau-public).
 If you run into issues with this Tableau dashboard, contact Lyrasis ORCID US Community support for assistance.
 Be sure to also review the [dashboard documentation](https://github.com/lyrasis/ORCID-Data-Visualization/blob/main/tableau-visualization/dashboard-documentation.md).
 1. Request a data pull from ORCID US Community support, or pull your own data using the R script in this repository. **Do not change any of the variable names.** Doing so will cause Tableau to be unable to recognize the variables.
-2. Save the CSV from Lyrasis or the data pull as an Excel file (.xslx) to a local folder on your device.
+2. Make sure that the name of the CSV from the data pull is **orcid-data**
 3. [Create a Tableau Public account](https://public.tableau.com/desktop/signup_unification.html) for yourself, your institution, or your department.
 Be sure to check in with your local IT department to ask about any possible restrictions or rules around creating an account.
 4. While logged in to your Tableau Public account, navigate to the template dashboard featured on the [ORCID US Community Tableau Public profile](https://public.tableau.com/app/profile/orcid.us.community).
 5. Using the menu in the top right of the dashboard, click on the icon with two overlapping rectangles (**Make a copy**).